A Unified View of Group Fairness Tradeoffs Using Partial Information Decomposition: Introduction

 \section{Introduction}

+\freefootnote{Presented at the \textit{IEEE International Symposium on Information Theory} (ISIT 2024) in Athens, Greece.} \freefootnote{The authors are with the Department of Electrical and Computer Engineering, University of Maryland College Park, United States 20742.
+Author contacts: \textit{fhamman@umd.edu}, \textit{sanghamd@umd.edu}} \freefootnote{This work was supported in part by NSF CAREER Award 2340006.}

-\freefootnote{This paper has been published at the \textit{2024 IEEE International Symposium on Information Theory} (ISIT 2024), held in Athens, Greece.} The rapid infiltration of machine learning (ML) into high-stakes applications such as employment, education, finance, healthcare brings the promise of enhanced efficiency.
-However, this can also accompanied by escalating concerns about the disparate impact~\cite{WhiteHouse2022AIBill,varshney2021trustworthy,kamishima2011fairness,dutta2021fairness,dutta2020information,hamman2023can} that these systems might cause on unprivileged \emph{groups} based on sensitive attributes such as gender, race, age, nationality, etc. Several anti-discrimination legislations and ethical principles~\cite{WhiteHouse2022AIBill} are being actively put forth to ensure algorithmic fairness.
+The increasing adoption of machine learning (ML) in high-stakes applications such as employment, finance, healthcare, etc, promises enhanced efficiency and improved decision-making.
+However, this widespread reliance on ML systems has escalated concerns about the disparate impact~\cite{WhiteHouse2022AIBill,newFairSurvey,mehrabi2019survey,barocas-hardt-narayanan,varshney2021trustworthy,kamishima2011fairness,dutta2021fairness,hamman2023can,anthis2024causal} that these systems might cause on unprivileged \emph{groups} based on sensitive attributes such as gender, race, age, etc. Several anti-discrimination laws and ethical principles~\cite{WhiteHouse2022AIBill} are being actively put forth to ensure algorithmic fairness.

-Existing literature has fostered a plethora of definitions, metrics, and scholarly debates about algorithmic fairness~\cite{newFairSurvey}.
+Existing literature has studied a plethora of definitions, metrics, and scholarly debates about algorithmic fairness~\cite{newFairSurvey,mehrabi2019survey}.
 Central to the debate of quantifying fairness at a group level are three popular definitions, namely, statistical parity, equalized odds, and predictive parity~\cite{newFairSurvey,hardt2016equality,mehrabi2019survey}.
 Due to the multitude of fairness definitions available, it is often unclear which measure of fairness is most appropriate to adopt in a given setting~\cite{washington2018argue}.
-Furthermore, it is also well-known that simultaneous satisfiability of these three fairness definitions is generally impossible~\cite{Barocas2016BigDD,castelnovo2022clarification}.
+Furthermore, it is also well-known that simultaneous satisfiability of these three fairness definitions is generally impossible~\cite{kleinberg2016inherent, chouldechova2017fair, Barocas2016BigDD}.

 Given such a fundamental impossibility, practitioners often strive for approximate fairness solutions rather than stringent satisfiability of all these definitions.
 Such approximate fairness solutions consist of two pivotal aspects: (i) quantification of (un)fairness (i.e., a gap from exact satisfiability); and (ii) development of strategies to mitigate such unfairness in ML models.
 For instance, one may jointly minimize one or more measures of unfairness while training an ML model which has often led to empirical tradeoffs between accuracy and different measures of unfairness~\cite{dutta2020chernoff,kim2020fact}.